(for veterinary information only)

 The body possesses many barriers through which antibiotics have difficulty penetrating (the nervous system, prostate gland, and eye are some examples or organs with special barriers).
 Infections behind these barriers can be difficult to treat.
 Doxycycline represents a modification of the basic tetracycline structure to enhance its ability to penetrate such biological barriers and to increase its duration of action.
-Doxycycline is effective in treating prostate infections and can permeate cells to address intracellular parasites.
-It cannot reach adequate concentrations in the central nervous system to treat infections there, though.
+Though unable to reach adequate concentrations in the central nervous system, doxycycline is able to penetrate the prostate gland to treat infections there and can permeate cells to address intracellular parasites.
 Infectious agents for which members of the tetracycline family are especially helpful are, as mentioned, the intracellular ones including:

 Doxycycline has also proven useful in combating "methicillin-resistant Staph aureus" (human) and "methicillin-resistant Staph intermedius" (pet) infections.
 These infections involve Staphylococci (bacteria) which are resistant to the drugs that Staphylococci have previously been predictably sensitive to.

 Of course, there are plenty of less exotic bacteria against which doxycycline may be used.
 These include: Bordetella bronchiseptica (the chief agent of Kennel Cough) and bacteria of the genus Brucella.